 I was not able to route myself directly to Pine Flats on either of my phone’s maps.
-However, if you head East on Banks Lowman Road towards Kirkham hot springs (Kirkham should show up on your GPS), you’ll see a sign on your right 10 miles before reaching Kirkham saying “Pine Flats Campground”.
+However, if you’re heading East towards Kirkham hot springs, keep an eye out on your right for a sign reading “Pine Flats Campground”.
 This is a paid campsite (and there is also a $5 day parking fee).
 You can park your car here, or to save a few bucks, you can park on a nearby turn-out.
-Also, during the off-season there is no camp host monitoring this campsite.
-I’m not trying to encourage you to do bad things or anything… just laying out the facts!
+The path to the hot spring begins at this campground.

-From the campground, you’ll see a trail with a wooden sign saying “Hot Springs”.
-Follow that trail to the end.
-There are 3 hot pools.
-The lowest is level with the river, the middle is at the end of the main trail and the highest you have to follow a steep, narrow trail and cross some slippery, wet rocks to reach.
+INSIDER TIP: There are 3 pools.
+The lowest is level with the river (and quite cold), the middle is at the end of the main trail, and the highest you have to follow a steep, narrow trail and cross some slippery, wet rocks to reach.
 The highest pool is the prettiest, but it is WAY too hot to soak in.
 The middle pool is where you want to be!

 #3 Kirkham Hot Springs